farm-zaq/Phainon_Calcs/README.md

 # If you're here to check my math.

-That's valid, I make mistakes.
+That's valid; I make mistakes.

 For builds, base stats, and buff packages, look at the buffs object in base_data.py